Your Horoscope This Week: 13th November to 19th November, 2022

 Mercury in Scorpio expands our minds when linking up with Pluto on 14th November and Jupiter retrograde in Pisces on 16th November.
 Prepare yourselves for moments of enlightenment and psychic downloads from the universe.
 Mercury moves into fast-talking Sagittarius on 17th November, urging us to think before we speak in an effort to avoid problems with others.

 Mars retrograde in Gemini and Neptune retrograde square off on 19th November, making us feel stuck, unsure, and ambiguous about the future.
-This transit can be challenging, which is why the best advice is to not dwell about the past or make plans — just be present to turn the aspect in your favor.
+This transit can be challenging, which is why the best advice is to not dwell on the past or make plans — just be present to turn the aspect in your favour.